Harley-Davidson: Race Across America: Windows

 Gameplay screenshot showing the player's motorcycle, a Harley-Davidson Super Glide, approaching a gas station.

 In Race Across America, players take part in a series of point-to-point races on Harley-Davidson motorcycles across real-world locations in the United States.

 The game offers two single-player modes: Practice Race, where players can select a single course and a bike to race on, and Tour Game, the game's main mode in which players participate in a tour leading to the Sturgis Motorcycle Rally in South Dakota.
 A number of pre-determined routes can be chosen by the player in Tour Game, all of which take place in numerous American locales, namely Arizona, California, Colorado, Utah and Harley-Davidson's home state of Wisconsin.
-Various landmarks are also featured in the game, namely the Corn Palace in Mitchell, South Dakota and dinosaur monuments in Utah, among others.
+Various landmarks are also featured in the game, namely the Corn Palace in Mitchell, South Dakota and the Dinosaur National Monument in Utah, among others.

 Race Across America employs a number of motorcycles from the company—from the Twin Cam 88-powered Dyna Low Rider to the 1956 KHK; the latter can be unlocked by finishing the game's Tour mode.
 Each motorcycle is distinguished by its handling, performance and fuel economy characteristics, and can be altered with performance upgrades at the shop using money acquired from winning races.
 The player is given a limited amount of fuel which can be replenished at "67" gas stations scattered across each course.

 A number of real-world landmarks are also featured in the game, particularly the Corn Palace in Mitchell, South Dakota.

 In addition to the single-player mode, Race Across America also features a multiplayer mode on the PC version, allowing up to four players to engage in races in recreations of the single-player courses, with support for local-area network, modem, serial and Internet play.